b0o/nvim-conf/README.md

 $ git clone github.com/b0o/dotfiles-nvim ~/.config/nvim
 ```

-Then open vim and run `:PluginInstall`.
+Then open vim and run `:PackerInstall`.

-To update plugins, use `:PluginUpdate`.
+To update plugins, use `:PackerUpdate`.